 - expose students to the intersection of technology and communication/expression that is the mission of the Media Lab.

-Students in the program will attend mainstream lectures in core subjects but will attend recitation or tutorial sections of chemistry and physics taught by Media Arts and Sciences instructors, with an emphasis on connections between the subject matter and current Media Lab research.
+Students in the program take project-oriented, hands-on versions of core subjects (taught in conjunction with the Experimental Study Group), with an emphasis on connections between the subject matter and current Media Lab research.
 Students will also be able to participate in one of several MAS advising seminars, and will take two MAS subjects, one design-oriented and one an introduction to carrying out research and documenting/presenting results.
 During spring semester, students participate in UROP at the Media Lab in conjunction with the latter subject.

 This program is intended for students who will pursue any undergraduate major at MIT.